dani-boo/tech-test-vodafone/README.md

 All I needed was to overwrite git config settings in the command line, like such:
 `git config --global core.autocrlf false`
 and **voila!** - life is beautiful again.

+I tried to be sneaky and snatch Vodafone's own fonts (.woff and .woff2) files from their website, but still have a bit to learn on that topic.
+Google fonts did fine.

 **Tuesday Update:**